Published on August 13, 2024

 • Recent life changes, such as a move to a new home or new part of the country.

-• All medications you take, including vitamins, herbs and supplements, and their dosages.
+• All medicines you take, including vitamins, herbs and supplements, and their dosages.

 For hay fever, questions to ask include: